Contemporary Native American issues in the United States: Terminology differences

 Native Americans are also commonly known as Indians or American Indians.
 A 1995 U.S. Census Bureau survey found that more Native Americans in the United States preferred American Indian to Native American.
 Most American Indians are comfortable with Indian, American Indian, and Native American, and the terms are often used interchangeably.

 They have also been known as Aboriginal Americans, Amerindians, Amerinds, Colored, First Americans, Native Indians, Indigenous, Original Americans, Red Indians, Redskins or Red Men.

-The term Native American was introduced in the United States by academics in preference to the older term Indian to distinguish the indigenous peoples of the Americas from the people of India.
+The term Native American was introduced in the United States by anthropologists and Indigenous rights organizations like the NCAI during the 1960s and 1970s, in preference to the older term Indian to distinguish the indigenous peoples of the Americas from the people of India.
 A 1999 study of preferred terminology among indigenous Americans found that the majority of indigenous Americans use the term "Native American", while other prefer the term American Indian.
 In 2005, Kenneth Roemer spoke of "a rising consensus in favor of American Indian among reservation Indians, newspaper editors, and many contemporary authors, who have taken a misnomer and re-inscribed it to represent a source of pan-tribal unity and pride."

 Criticism of the neologism Native American comes from diverse sources.
 Some American Indians question the term Native American because, they argue, it serves to ease the conscience of "white America" with regard to past injustices done to American Indians by effectively eliminating "Indians" from the present.
 Others (both Indians and non-Indians) argue that since "native of" literally means "born in," any person born in the Americas could be considered "native".
 The word "indigenous" has sometimes been used in place of "native".
 The compound "Native American" is generally capitalized to differentiate the reference to the indigenous peoples.
 Russell Means, an American Indian activist, opposed the term Native American because he believes it was imposed by the government without the consent of American Indians.